 To sit aboard a yacht, a smooth “Painkiller”-Cocktail (rum, coconut milk, nutmeg, pineapple and orange juice) in hand, and watch the famous granite boulders of Virgin Gorda Island (“Fat Virgin”) glow in the sinking sun is perhaps the best experience this palm paradise has to offer.

-Although several cruise ships frequent the port of Road Town – BVI`s capitol on the biggest island Tortola – most visitors sail their charter yachts through the “Sir Francis Drake Channel,” a sparkling winding waterway that crisscrosses the islands.
+Although several cruise lines and cruise ships frequent the port of Road Town – BVI`s capitol on the biggest island Tortola – most visitors sail their charter yachts through the “Sir Francis Drake Channel,” a sparkling winding waterway that crisscrosses the islands.

 Main Island Tortola, home for almost 70 percent of the 20,000 BV-Islanders, is the starting point for most sailing trips.
 White Bay on Jost Van Dyke, named after a Dutch pirate, is perhaps one of the most beautiful beaches of the island empire.